 Liliana Nordbakk is a serial entrepreneur with twenty plus years of experience in business development and finance in the software industry.
 She built several companies in Europe and ran them from inception to an IPO or acquisition.

 She co-founded NorCom Information Technologies AG in 1989 and took the company public at the Frankfurt Stock Exchange in 1999.
 After the IPO Liliana severed as NorCom’s CFO and was also responsible for Mergers & Acquisitions and business development in the US.
 Later, as CEO, she engineered the successful turnaround of the company and oversaw its entry into the AI-software for autonomous vehicles business.
 Liliana formerly served as NorCom’s Chairman of the Board.
 She has been an Angel Investor since 2005, investing in companies in Germany and in the US.
-She is a member of Band of Angels, Life Science Angels and a managing partner of Motke Capital.
+She is a member of Band of Angels, Life Science Angels and was a managing partner of Motke Capital.